 In schools and colleges, alcohol consumption is related to academic problems, assaults, risky sexual activities and even deaths on a frequent basis.
-As of 2009, 24 percent of high school students reported heavy or binge drinking episodes.
+As of 2015 58% of high school students who drink are binge drinkers.

 European Countries Follow a Similar Pattern to Those in the U.S.

 - Ref: Alcohol Use in EU

 In Europe, fewer southern Europeans drink to drunkenness than other Europeans.
 But Sweden also has the lowest rate of binge drinking among the 15 most prominent European countries, referred to as the EU15.
 Surveys across Europe show that 40 million citizens in the EU15 “drink too much” monthly and 100 million binge-drink at least once a month.
 The European Commission estimates that 23 million Europeans are dependent on alcohol.
 This statistic includes five times as many men as women.

 The More Alcohol Consumed, the More Harm is Done

-For almost 50 years, Narconon centers have been helping alcoholics and drug addicts come back to life and sobriety through detoxification services, communication and life skills training and counseling to restore the brightness of life to each person.
+For almost 50 years, Narconon centers have been helping alcoholics and drug addicts come back to life and sobriety.

 The Narconon drug and alcohol rehabilitation program is helping people in all corners of the world, from Egypt to South America and Mexico, from Canada to England, from Russia to Taiwan and Australia.